spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 *  **Respect Restrict Scale Down during Roll**: Rolls do not consider the restrict-scale-down label.
 Ocean will migrate a node even if a task or pod uses this label.
 Ocean's Autoscaler considers all configured constraints before the roll.
 *  **Delete node from Azure after successful migration**: Select to delete the node from the Azure console because Ocean now manages the node.

+>**Note**: Before migration, the Azure-managed node pools are changed from automatic to manual scaling to avoid race conditions.

 ##  Step 3: Start Migration